mieweb/docs/content/functions/system-administration/asset-management/med-queue-and-fill-requests.md

 ![](./med-queue-and-fill-requests.assets/becbd7b23ea96649ad4866a518f8311e.png)

 * <strong>Site:</strong> Select the site (and stockpile if that is applicable) you will be filling/pulling the medication from (inventory location).
-* <strong>Medication:</strong> When you use the tab key to advance to this field, it should give you auto-complete choices of that specific medication inventory item you have in-house along with the QTY that is available dependent on the "site" you had selected.
+* <strong>Medication:</strong> When you use the tab key to advance to this field, it should give you auto-complete choices of that specific medication inventory item you have in-house along with the QTY that is available depending on the "site" you had selected.

 ![](./med-queue-and-fill-requests.assets/16349d271004b25ff1d89526ccb85fac.png)